PLUVICTO- lutetium lu 177 vipivotide tetraxetan injection, solution

 Risk Summary

 The safety and efficacy of PLUVICTO have not been established in females.
 Based on its mechanism of action, PLUVICTO can cause fetal harm [see Clinical Pharmacology (12.1)].
 There are no available data on PLUVICTO use in pregnant females.
-No animal studies using lutetium Lu 177 vipivotide tetraxetan have been conducted to evaluate its effect on female reproduction and embryo-fetal development; however, all radiopharmaceuticals, including PLUVICTO, have the potential to cause fetal harm.
+No animal studies using lutetium Lu 177 vipivotide tetraxetan have been conducted to evaluate its effect on female reproduction and embryo-fetal development; however, all radioactive emissions, including those from PLUVICTO, can cause fetal harm.

 8.2 Lactation